The complete guide to an airtight content strategy in 2025

 Measuring the performance of a brand’s content and how it translates to the bottom line has been a real challenge since day one.

 Of course, you can measure how many visitors arrived on your website to read your content, and what percentage of them bought your product or service.
-But this approach is wrong on many levels.
+But this approach is incomplete.

 The relation between content and revenue is not that straightforward.
 Relying on just one over-simplified metric as part of your website content planning is a recipe for disaster.